, Published 13 Aug 2021

 The final step businesses must take after implementing covid temperature check is to follow-up on actions they’ve identified as necessary to improve workplace infection control.
 Scotsman Hospitality, Scotland’s largest hospitality group, was able to protect their staff and guests during the pandemic by setting up and maintaining systems for social distancing and covid cleaning.
 Scotsman Hospitality is just one example of how using data collected from various checks can bolster a business’s compliance and operations.

-iAuditor by SafetyCulture is an award-winning health and safety management platform built for teams across a wide variety of industries.
-Persons conducting COVID temperature checks using the iAuditor app on their mobile device can easily navigate to the next employee on the queue while taking temperatures using the temperature scanner.
-This ensures a smooth thermal screening process, without any congestions or delays.
+SafetyCulture is an award-winning health and safety management platform built for teams across a wide variety of industries.
+Persons conducting COVID temperature checks using the SafetyCulture app on their mobile device can easily navigate to the next employee in the queue while taking temperatures using the temperature scanner.
+This ensures a smooth thermal screening process, without any congestion or delays.

 Featured Covid Temperature Check Templates